 Where land is bounded by a highway, or a private right of way, there are three interrelated presumptions which may apply1.

 The first presumption is that the boundary is, as a general rule, a line drawn along the middle of the highway2 or private right of way3.
-This arises because the owners of land adjoining4 the highway or way are presumed, in the absence of any evidence to the contrary, to own the subsoil as far as the middle of the road5 and the airspace above the soil subject only to the right of passage over the surface6 and the
+This arises because the owners of land adjoining4 the highway or way are presumed, in the absence of any evidence to the contrary, to own the subsoil as far as the middle of the road5 and the airspace above the soil subject only to the right of passage

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 0330 161 1234